yanwenywan/typst-packages/wenyuan-campaign/0.1.1/README.md

 # wenyuan-campaign

 A template for writing RPG campaigns imitating the 5e theme.
-This was made as a typst version of the $\LaTeX$ package [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template), though it is not functionally nor entirely visually similar.
+This was made as a typst version of the LaTeX package [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template), though it is not functionally nor entirely visually similar.

+***New in 0.1.1.*** `make-title` now exposes the page background and main title colour, allowing greater customisability.
+All gradient strokes now properly use transparency so they won't look weird on non-default backgrounds.

 # Dependencies